Matt-MX/TitleTransitions/README.md

 Would love to see what people can make with this idea, my knowledge of GLSL is pretty limited so I was only able to make some basic ones!

+**Note** Any title with color green/blue as `2301` will likely not render correctly!
+Be sure to change the color in the shader files if needed.

 ## Please give credit for usage.